Boston Mesothelioma Lawyer

 Globe reporters found internal documents proving the company knew of the health hazards associated with the insulation by 1977.
 They kept selling the product for seven years after that.

-When seeking treatment for asbestos-related diseases such as malignant mesothelioma and asbestosis, look for experienced physicians who specifically specialize and have in-depth knowledge concerning these types of illnesses.
+When seeking treatment for asbestos-related diseases such as malignant mesothelioma and asbestosis, look for experienced physicians who specialize and have in-depth knowledge of these types of illnesses.

 Getting Legal Help in Boston